 wow, thank you very much.
 This is exactly how i want my posts to be percieved and i hope i collect that type of community as well :) I’m glad you like it!

-Anonymous asked: You haven't posted anything in forever, are you coming back?
+Anonymous said: You haven't posted anything in forever, are you coming back?

 I am!
 I am so sorry, I have all these ideas written down but i have severely neglected my blog.
 For that i am exceedingly apologetic :)